What is electronystagmography?

-- Avoid consuming caffeine and alcohol for 24 to 48 hours before the test.
+- Avoid caffeine and alcohol for 24 to 48 hours before the test.

-- Notify your healthcare provider of all medications (prescribed and over-the-counter) and herbal supplements that you are taking.
+- Tell your healthcare provider of all medicines (prescribed and over-the-counter) and herbal supplements that you take.

-- Discontinue taking sedatives, tranquilizers, and any other medications as instructed by your healthcare provider before the test.
+- Discontinue taking sedatives, tranquilizers, and any other medicines as instructed by your healthcare provider before the test.

 - Carefully clean your ears of excessive earwax.
 Before the ENG, your ears will be examined for the presence of wax, inflammation, or other problems that may interfere with the test.

-- If you wear eyeglasses and/or a hearing aid, bring them with you to the test.
+- If you wear eyeglasses or a hearing aid, bring them with you to the test.

 - Based on your medical condition, your healthcare provider may request other specific preparation.